luketeaford/manchego/README.md

 Cheesy CLI

 ## Design Goals
-- [x] No made-up syntax
+[x] No made-up syntax
+[x] No defaults or side effects
+[x] No dependencies
+[x] Always return an object

+Manchego is a tool for making Command Line Interfaces.
+It uses simple rules instead of making up a syntax with special characters.
+It has no defaults or side effects.
+It always returns an object.

+## What it does
-- [x] Words preceeding a dash option are set to true
+- [x] Words preceeding dash options are set to true
 - [x] Single dash options expect space separated values
 - [x] Single dash options can be combined
+- [x] Multiple arguments can be passed to the last single dash command
 - [x] Double dash options are stored in camelCase
 - [x] Double dash options expect equals sign
-- [x] Variadic arguments can be passed to last single dash command

 ## Usage Example
 ```console